Menu

 Recommend: True

-Every field is there.
-Every type is right.
-The price is a float, not a string.
-The recommendation is a boolean, not the word “yes.”
-This is what solid LLM work looks like in the real world.
+All fields present.
+All types correct. price arrives as a float, not a string. recommendation is a Python bool, not “yes.”
+This is what solid LLM integration looks like.

-Warning: Always set temperature=0.0 when pulling out structured data.
-Higher values add noise that can shift field values between runs.
-For data work, you want the same answer every time.
+Warning: Always set `temperature=0.0` for data extraction.
+Higher temps add randomness that can shift field values between runs.
+For pulling data, you want the same answer every time.

-A prompt template is a string with blanks you fill in at runtime.
-Here’s one for pulling data out of text:
+A template is just a string with blanks you fill at runtime.
+Here’s an example for data extraction:

 def create_extraction_prompt(text, fields):